OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ### Activity
 In order to increase the quality and efficiency of threat modeling within your organisation, establish a standard approach to perform structured threat modeling.
 This will ensure that the invested effort is useful and well spent.

 Structured threat modeling takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.
-It will define the inputs required to start the activity, the different steps to be performed to identify threats, and the formalisms used to describe or annotate the threats.
+It will define the inputs required to start the activity (e.g., a technical architecture overview and a data flow diagram), the different steps to be performed to identify threats, and the formalisms used to describe or annotate the threats.
 Threat models can be augmented with mitigating controls to guide designers in dealing with particular threats.

-Consider using a tool to manage the treat models of the different applications.
+Threat modeling can be performed incrementally.
+If new functionality is added to an application, the threat model should be updated to cover the new functionality, but no need to fully redo the existing threat model.
+Consider using a tool to manage the treat models of the different applications to facilitate your life.
 Ideally, the tools also helps in identifying potential threats (to some extent).
-But do note that threat modeling requires human intelligence that cannot be easily automated.
+But, in the end, threat modeling requires human intelligence that cannot be easily automated.

 ### Maturity Questions
 #### Q 1